Stick (TV series): Reception

-The review aggregator website Rotten Tomatoes reported a 82% approval rating based on 61 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 82% approval rating based on 61 critic reviews.
 The website's critics consensus reads, "Carried along by Owen Wilson's laconic charm, Stick is a sports comedy that putts predictably but accomplishes its aim of gentle entertainment commendably under par."
 Metacritic, which uses a weighted average, gave a score of 62 out of 100 based on 27 critics, indicating "generally favorable".